lougerard/me/_posts/2022-01-24-THM-btredlinejoxr3d.md

 name: CYB3RM3 | RedLine
 date: 2022-01-24 11:25:00 +0100
 categories: [TryHackMe, Forensics]
-tags: [Forensics, Investigation, Memory analysis]
+tags: [Forensics, Investigation, Memory analysis, Redline]
 ---

 Learn how to use Redline to perform memory analysis and to scan for IOCs on an endpoint.